0:00/???

 From the tracks to the table was the blink of an eye

-My mother did her best to keep the place cleaned up
+Mama did her best to keep the place cleaned up

-While Daddy drank whiskey from a paper cup
+Daddy drank whiskey from a paper cup

 We sold junk at the swap meet every Saturday morn